RitikPatni/Front-End-Web-Development-Resources/README.md

 - [IDEs for web Developers](https://websitesetup.org/best-ide-software/) - Factors to consider when choosing an IDE for web development and examples of good options. ![Free](https://img.shields.io/badge/-Free-brightgreen)
 - [The Top 8 Weather APIs for 2020](https://www.climacell.co/blog/top-8-weather-apis-for-2020/) - Top 8 Weather APIs for 2020 - The Best Free Weather APIs for Developers
 - [Digital Ocean community Tutorials](https://www.digitalocean.com/community/tutorials) - A free tutorial collection from experts.
 All contributted from digital ocean community.
+- [React for Beginners – A React.js Handbook for Front End Developers](https://www.freecodecamp.org/news/react-beginner-handbook/) - A React.js Handbook for Front End Developers
+- [Ultimate React Resources](https://dev.to/hulyakarakaya/ultimate-react-resources-obl) - The blog includes blog posts, free e-books, Github Repos with curated lists, practical implementation of React.js in the real world with working code.
+- [Complete Introduction to CSS Grid](https://dev.to/cenacr007_harsh/complete-introduction-to-css-grid-2ffh) - A blog to learn the fundamentals of CSS grid by building different complex layouts.
+- [Rado's Blog)](https://blog.rstankov.com/) - A blog consisiting of articles on React Dependencies and Implementation, GraphQl and Lot more!
+- [Monica Powell Blog](https://aboutmonica.com/writing/) - An awesome blog on JavaScript, React, Gatsby and Git.

 ### Hiring